agustinaswd/Airline-Customer-Value-Analysis-Case/README.md

-# Hi, nice to meet you
+# Airline Customer Value Analysis Case
-This is our BlueCode Team's unsupervised learning homework project.
+This is a unsupervised learning project that I got from Bootcamp Data Science at Rakamin Academy.